What to do in the garden in March

 In the vegetable garden

-- • Prepare vegetable seed beds by removing all weeds and forking in plenty of compost.
-Cover prepared soil with sheets of black plastic to keep it drier and warmer in preparation for planting.
+- Cover prepared soil with sheets of black plastic to keep it drier and warmer in preparation for planting.

 In the fruit garden

 Trim, feed and protect plants in the fruit garden: